aseio6668/Myndra/README.md

-# Pomegranate Programming Language
+# Myndra Programming Language

 A revolutionary programming language designed for the modern era - featuring context-aware syntax, live code capsules, reactive programming, and decentralized package management.

 ## Vision

-Pomegranate aims to be:
+Myndra aims to be:
 - **Easily typed and simple** yet **open-ended and robust**
 - **Machine learning friendly** in design
 - **Dynamic and adaptive** to execution context